Toggle menu

 Email (opens new window)

-Once finalised, the Forestry and Woodland Strategy will inform the City Development Plan and the emerging City Development Plan 2, and will be the Council's primary strategy and policy document relating to all woodland and tree planting in the city.
+The Forestry and Woodland Strategy informs the City Development Plan and the emerging City Development Plan 2 and is the Council's primary strategy and policy document relating to all woodlands and trees in the city.

-By working together, sharing knowledge and resources, we aim to increase the level of tree canopy cover in the city, while delivering the multiple benefits which trees can provide.
+By working together and sharing knowledge and resources, we aim to increase the level of tree canopy cover in the city, while delivering the multiple benefits which trees can provide.

 Aims and Objectives